oovm/dioxus-hooks/projects/dioxus-use-window/Readme.md

 ## useWindow

 A really common need is to get the current size of the browser window.

 This hook returns an object containing the window's width and height.

-If executed server-side (no window object) the value of width and height will be undefined.
+If executed server-side (no window object) the value of width and height will be regard as `iPhone X`.

-- `use`